-If all of the above is populated correctly, click Next.
-The connections to the databases will be verified by creating, editing and deleting a table in
+If the required database properties are filled-in, click Next.
+The connection to the database will be verified by creating, editing and deleting a table in the database.
+We also check if the database is not already in use by Awingu.